lifeisstillgood/softwaremind/docs/conceptchapters/shorterconclusion.rst

 - project management is dead.
 Programmable companies are programmable.
 They dont need project management they need software developemnet life cycles.
 THis is the real success of Agile.

+- clarity of incentives and neto work organisation - we can see the politics of an org and the incentives https://news.ycombinator.com/item?id=22346013 laying this bear let's org aisationalmdesign work better ?

 - fractal management - reporting on your own perfoemance - digital foot print analysis